 Polkadot- According to Polkadot (DOT), part of its aim is to enable the transmission of data and transactions between various blockchains.
 On its website, the company emphasises user autonomy, data security, and identity protection.

 Stellar- The Lumen is the native cryptocurrency of Stellar (XLM).
-Create, transmit, and exchange digital currency thanks to Stellar, an open network for holding and moving money.
+Create, transmit, and exchange digital currency thanks to Stellar, a "open network for holding and moving money.

 USD Coin- The company behind USD Coin (USDC) calls itself "the world's digital dollar."
 USDC was developed by a worldwide financial company named Circle with funding from companies including Goldman Sachs, Baidu, and IDG Capital.